PelionIoT/nanostack-border-router/README.md

 ### Adding source files to your project

-After creating a new yotta project, you have an initial directory structure and project files in your project directory.
-For more details, read the [ARM mbed OS User Guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/app_on_yotta/).
-Your header files are located under the sub-directory with the same name as your project directory.
+After creating a new mbed project, you have an initial directory structure and project files in your project directory.
+The header files are located under the sub-directory with the same name as your project directory.
 The source files are located in the `source` directory.

 Your border router application must implement at least the following two routines: